browserengineering/book/book/accessibility.md

 Those features make various uses of the accessibility tree and the roles of the various nodes.
-But since the focus of this book is on the browser, not the screen reader itself, let's focus for the rest of this chapter on browser features that support accessibility.
+But since the focus of this book is on the browser, not the screen reader itself, let's focus for the rest of this chapter on additional browser features that support accessibility.

 ::: {.further}